Textualize/rich/README.md

 ## Progress Bars

-Rich can render multiple flicker-free progress bars to track long-running tasks.
+Rich can render multiple flicker-free [progress](https://rich.readthedocs.io/en/latest/progress.html) bars to track long-running tasks.

-For basic usage, wrap any sequence in the `track` method and iterate over the result.
+For basic usage, wrap any sequence in the `track` function and iterate over the result.
 Here's an example:

 ```python
 from rich.progress import track